gourisabale18/Sentimental-Analysis-Deep-Learning/README.md

 ## Sentimental-Analysis-Deep-Learning

-Through this project we are performing sentimental analysis of comments using sample datasets of RateMyProfessors website.
-Our primary goal is to predict the quality and difficulty scores for professor's teaching based on the comments provided by students.
+Through this project we are aiming to perform sentimental analysis of student's comments on RateMyProfessors website https://www.ratemyprofessors.com/.
+Our primary goal is to predict the quality and difficulty scores for professor's teaching using recurrent neural network(RNN) in deep learning.
+This information would help future students to take the review the course and its professor's teaching before taking the course.

 ### Tasks we performed:
 1. Data Collection